Take a 1-min quiz to get a Weight Loss Plan! Male Female

 Try Relaxation Techniques

-Practicing relaxation techniques can help reduce stress and anxiety, making it easier for you to fall asleep (12).
+Practicing relaxation techniques can help reduce stress and worry, making it easier for you to fall asleep (12).
 Deep breathing exercises, yoga, meditation, and progressive muscle relaxation are all great ways to calm your mind and body before bedtime.

 Read more: Somatic Bedtime Routine: How it Helps and What it Looks Like